adobe-commerce/partner-day-accs/README.md

 * **Product license**: Cloud or on-premises (Magento Open Source is not supported)
 * **Version**: v2.4.7 or later
 * **PHP**: 8.3/8.2 for Adobe Commerce 2.4.7
+* **Adobe I/O Events**: Ensure that the Adobe I/O Events service is installed and configured properly.
+Follow [these](https://developer.adobe.com/commerce/extensibility/events/installation/) instructions to set it up.
 * **Storefront Compatibility Package**: Must be installed and configured.
 This package contains changes to the Adobe Commerce codebase that enable drop-in component functionality.
 Follow these instructions for [Storefront Compatibility Package Installation](https://experienceleague.adobe.com/developer/commerce/storefront/setup/configuration/storefront-compatibility/install/).

   > **Note**: On Adobe Commerce as a Cloud Service, the Storefront Compatibility Package is installed and updated automatically.
 However, since we are doing this lab in PaaS, you will need to install it manually.